 - Microsoft Internet Explorer: https://support.microsoft.com/en-us/kb/278835

 - Microsoft Edge: https://support.microsoft.com/en-gb/products/microsoft-edge (Please note that there are no specific instructions at this time, but Microsoft support will be able to assist)

 - Safari (macOS): https://support.apple.com/kb/PH21411?viewlocale=en_GB&locale=en_GB

 - Android: https://support.google.com/chrome/answer/95647?co=GENIE.Platform%3DAndroid&hl=en (Please refer to your device’s documentation for manufacturers’ own browsers)

 - For more information about privacy, data protection and our terms and conditions, please visit the following:

 - Definitions and Interpretation

-This takedown request form creates a ticket notifying our Data Protect Officer that you would like to be removed from our records and correspondence.
+This erasure request form creates a ticket notifying our Data Protect Officer that you would like to be removed from our records and correspondence.
 On receiving this the DPO will action the secure deletion of any and all information identifying you, where possible in accordance with our Data Protection Policies.
 You will then receive a report via email informing you of what information we held and what was erased.